savonet/book/streaming.md

 - _track marks_: indicating when a track is ending.

 The midi data is much less used in practice in Liquidsoap, so that we will mostly forget about it.
-Subtitles get a section of their own in [the video chapter](#chap:video).
+Subtitles got a section of their own in [there](#sec:subtitles).
 The audio and video tracks can either contain

 - _raw_ data: this data is in an internal format (usually obtained by decoding compressed files), suitable for manipulation by operators within Liquidsoap,